papanui/papanui/network/README.md

 ## Static IP Addresses.

-The modem is a Spark Smart Modem 3.
-This product is from Taiwanese company [Arcadyan](https://www.arcadyan.com/en-us/)

-The network was in the range 192.169.5.0-255 and was changed on 2022-05-30 to be the range 192.168.1.0-255`.

 Devices at fixed addresses with web based server management:

 * 192.168.1.239 - Netgear 24 port switch - JGS524PE